-Looking at the definition of a word and the synonyms of that word is another way to get your mind working.
-That’s what the dictionary and thesaurus can do for you.
-Write these ideas down.
+Looking at the definition and the synonym of a word is another way to get your mind working.
+That’s what a dictionary and thesaurus can do for you.
+Write these brainstorms down.
 Play with them.
 Move them around.

 Is your list growing?
 Good, you’re on the right track.

 Nike means the Greek goddess of victory.
 Wow, that’s huge.
 The athletic wear giant has successfully branded it’s empire to stand out.

 If Phil Knight continued with Blue Ribbon Sports—Nike’s original name—it would have been a tougher haul.
 No, Blue Ribbon doesn’t have a good ring to it.
 How big do you want your startup to become?
 Let that answer guide your naming choice too.

 7. Use a name generator.

 Try a name generator like the one found on Shopify.
 Generators spit out random names, combinations of names, and names that are purely made up.
 But that’s okay.
 The goal is to create a bucket of choices that you can shape and mold into something that will be the one.

 These generators are free to use, and many will tell you what domain extensions are available too.
 This will take us to our next tip for uncovering the perfect name.